FaithStudio/maxstick/README.rst

 ----------

 - Make sure have a joystick connected (with throttle and z-rotation).
 - Select an object in 3ds Max, e.g. a camera.
+Its orientation should be correct when you have created it in the top viewport, otherwise you must rotate its pivot.
 - Launch the joystick control using the supplied start.ms or the macro.

 Button controls::